this-isnt-me/ogPypeline/docs/source/wellcontrolformulas.rst

    * - depth_units
      - depth units (String)

-This function calculates the maximum initial/allowable shutin casing pressure using the leak off test results.
+This function calculates the maximum initial/allowable shut-in casing pressure using the leak-off test results.
 The function takes in three value inputs(Integers or Floats) and two units inputs(Strings).
-The function returns a dictionary of different pressure units and values,to see the range of pressure units returned see the example code below or the Pressure units section under General Conversions.
+The function returns a dictionary of different pressure units and values, to see the range of pressure units returned see the example code below or the Pressure units section under General Conversions.

 .. code:: python